 Unfortunately, I didn't get to test it much more than in New Orleans, as it was a weekend full of restaurant hopping!

 - Works in dozens of countries

 - Easy to use and connects to the internet quickly

-- Lasts up to 15 hours on a single charge
+- It lasts up to 15 hours on a single charge

 - Supports up to five connected devices at a time (phone, tablet, laptop)

-- Acts as a battery pack and can recharge a typical smartphone three times
+- It acts as a battery pack and can recharge a typical smartphone three times

 - A pre-paid postage label is included, so you're not paying extra to return it